romero-c-raul/JS230/lesson_5/guess-a-word/README.md

       - Create a new `<span>` element
         - Change the textContent of the `span` element to the guessed letter
       - Append the span to the `#guesses` event

+    - ### Handle a game over
+      - Everytime a wrong guess occurs, we perform a check to see if the incorrect guesses are greater or equal to the total allowed wrong guesses
+        - If true, then we run `endGame` function
+      - `endGame`
+        - Displays a message
+        - Displays a link to start a new game
+        - Unbinds the keypress event
+    - ### Handle a win
+    - ### Play another game functionality